orangejuice/blog/data/activity/book-让一切光源都熄灭-沙鸥诗集-2019/record.en.md

 date: 2022-04-03 17:51:00+08:00
 douban:
   rating: 7.1
-  subtitle: Written by Shāōu, Compiled by Zhǐ ān and Yà fēi / 2019 / Nova
+  subtitle: Authored by Sha Ou, Edited by Zhi An and Ya Fei / 2019 / New Star Press
-    Publishing House
 ---

-Via tw, on his one-hundred-year death anniversary, we remember poet Shāōu.
-Shāōu's short poems are among the most exotic and emotionally engaging works in the history of modern poetry.
+Via Twitter Tingyun, commemorating the 100th anniversary of the birth of poet Sha Ou.
+Sha Ou's short poems are among the most uniquely touching works in the history of modern poetry.